developmentforpeople/dfp_external_storage/README.md

 - S3 bucket can not be deleted if has "File"s assigned / within it.
 - If bucket is not accesible file will be uploaded to local filesystem.
 - Stream data in chunks to and from S3 without reading whole files into memory (thanks to [Khoran](https://github.com/khoran)
+- List all remote objects in bucket (includes too the ones not uploaded trough Frappe)
 - ... maybe I am forgetting something ;)